 - a.
-The subrecipient must obtain prior written approval from The Consortium whenever any of the following actions is anticipated: - i.
-A change in the scope or the objective of the activity, project, or program (even if there is no associated budget revision requiring prior written approval); - ii.
-A need to extend the period of performance; - iii.
-A need for additional federal funds to complete the activity, project, or program; - iv.
-The transfer of funds among direct cost categories or programs, functions, and activities if this Award exceeds the Simplified Acquisition Threshold (defined at 2 C.F.R. § 200.88) and the cumulative amount of such transfers exceeds or is expected to exceed 10 percent of the total budget as last approved by Treasury; - v.
-The subawarding, transferring or contracting out of any work under the Award (this provision does not apply to the acquisition of supplies, material, equipment or general support services), unless described in
+The Subrecipient must obtain prior written approval from the Consortium whenever any of the following actions are anticipated: - ii.
+A change in the scope or the objective of the activity, project, or program (even if there is no associated budget revision requiring prior written approval); - iii.
+A need to extend the period of performance; - iv.
+A need for additional federal funds to complete the activity, project, or program; - v.
+The transfer of funds among direct cost categories or programs, functions, and activities if the Award exceeds the Simplified Acquisition Threshold (defined at 2 C.F.R. § 200.88) and the cumulative amount of such transfers exceeds or is expected to exceed 10 percent of the total budget as last approved by Treasury; - vi.
+The subAwarding, transferring or contracting out of any work under the Award (this provision does not apply to the acquisition of supplies, material, equipment or general support services), unless described in the application and approved in the Award.;

-- the application and approved in this Award.; - vi.
-Any transfer between the non-construction and construction activities; and - vii.
+- vii.
+Any transfer between the non-construction and construction activities; and - viii.
 The inclusion of costs that require prior approval in accordance with 2 C.F.R.
-Part 200, Subpart E-Cost Principles, unless described in the application and approved in this Award. - b.
-If requesting a no-cost extension to this Award, the request must be made no less than 30 days prior to the end of the period of performance for the Award.
-Any extension of the period of performance requires prior written approval from The Consortium.
+Part 200, Subpart E-Cost Principles, unless described in the application and approved in the Award. - b.
+If requesting a no-cost extension to the Award, the request must be made no less than 30 days prior to the end of the period of performance for the Award.
+Any extension of the period of performance requires prior written approval from the Consortium.

-17. PROPERTY
+S-17.
+PROPERTY

-17.1 General Requirements
+S-17.1 General Requirements

 - a.
-The subrecipient must comply with the property standards at 2 C.F.R. § 200.310 through § 200.316 for real property, equipment, supplies, and intangible property.
-The subrecipient must also comply with the RESTORE Act requirements concerning the acquisition of land and interests in land at 31 C.F.R. § 34.803. - b.
+The Subrecipient must comply with the property standards at 2 C.F.R. §§ 200.310 200.316 for real property, equipment, supplies, and intangible property.
+The Subrecipient must also comply with the RESTORE Act requirements concerning the acquisition of land and interests in land at 31 C.F.R. § 34.803. - b.
 No real property or interest in real property may be acquired under the Award unless authorized in the approved scope of work.

-17.2 Supplies and Equipment
+S-17.2 Supplies and Equipment